pkic/pkimm/categories/monitoring-and-auditing/_index.md

 #### Guidance

 Critical events should be immediately alerted and resolved according to incident response plans.
-Monitoring implementation should ensure that the critical events are detected and alerted in a timely manner.
-This can be done manually or in automated way.
+Monitoring implementation should ensure that critical events are detected and alerted in a timely manner.
+This can be done manually or in an automated way.

 #### Assessment

 - Review of requirements for alerting on critical event, including security sensitive events
 - Review of monitoring implementation
-- Review of documentation on critical events
+- Review of documentation of critical events
 - Interviews with personnel to check the understanding of critical events and their handling

 #### References